-The read/write heads are mounted on a ball bearing supported carriage which is positioned by a band actuator connected to the support motor matter the stepper motor is thermally isolated from the head (disc assembly to minimize temperature rise in the sealed chamber.
+The read/write heads are mounted on a ball bearing supported carriage which is positioned by a band actuator connected to the stepper motor shaft.
+The stepper motor is thermally isolated from the head/disc assembly to minimize temperature rise in the sealed chamber.